mohamedIzoughne/CryptoCurrency/Readme.md

 ## Cloning and Running the Application in local

-Clone the project into local
+Clone the project into locale

 Install all the npm packages.
 Go into the project folder and type the following command to install all npm packages